IRS Form 15227 Instructions

 You will receive a new IP PIN each year.

-You will receive a new IP PIN in early January of each year in a mailed CP01A Notice.
+You will receive a new IP PIN in early January of each tax year in a mailed CP01A Notice.
 Keep this in mind, as your new six-digit IP PIN will replace the prior one.

 Make sure you keep the current IP PIN to use when you file your tax return(s) during the following